At a Glance

 - Benefits: Enjoy competitive salary, flexible working options, and opportunities for professional development.

-- Why this job: Join a dynamic team shaping the future of media with impactful projects and collaborations.
+- Why this job: Be part of a dynamic team driving innovation in the media landscape with significant impact.

-- Qualifications: Proven leadership in commercial licensing, with a strong grasp of media and copyright law.
+- Qualifications: Proven leadership in commercial licensing, with a strong grasp of the media industry and copyright law.

 The predicted salary is between 43200 - 72000 £ per year.

 The Telegraph has successfully pivoted its core commercial revenue streams to ‘subs first’ and digital first as part of its transformation since 2018.
-Digital advertising, partnerships, commerce, and syndication leadership teams are successfully driving innovation-led growth in their organisations.
-This focus and expectation of high growth as BAU means that in our fast-evolving media and consumer landscape there are further opportunities which are currently unexplored and untapped.
+Digital advertising, partnerships, commerce, and syndication leadership teams are successfully driving innovation-led growth in their orgs.
+This focus and expectation of high growth as BAU means that in our fast evolving media and consumer landscape there are further opportunities which are currently unexplored and untapped.

 Content licensing plays a vital role in enhancing brand advocacy and is a strategic growth revenue stream for the Telegraph, enabling the distribution of its content across various channels and platforms, thereby reaching new audiences.